 What is a Responsible Manager?

-- have the requisite knowledge and skill.
+- have the requisite knowledge, skills and experience.

-If a licensee is heavily dependent on the competence of one or two Responsible Managers (e.g. in a small organisation with one or two principals), then ASIC will generally impose a “key person” condition on the licence.
+How many Responsible Managers a licensee should ideally appoint varies and depends on the nature, scale and complexity of the business.
+If a licensee is heavily dependent on the competence of one or two Responsible Managers, e.g. in a small organisation with one or two principals, then ASIC will generally impose a ‘key person’ condition on the licence.